“Importance of Financial Literacy”: Mzansi Man Transforms Shack Interior Using R350 SASSA Grant

 Source: Facebook

 South African Facebook user Tsholanang Aphane surprised many when he shared a video on 5 October 2025 showing how he transformed his once-empty shack into a comfortable living space using money from his R350 SASSA grant.
 The clip, posted on Facebook, quickly attracted widespread attention for its creativity and discipline.
 Tsholanang explained that he had been receiving the social relief grant since 2022 and decided to save portions of it over time to buy furniture and home essentials.
-His video showed the results of his hard work, which is a fully furnished shack with neat, well-arranged furniture that reflected pride and determination.
+His video showcased the results of his hard work, featuring a fully furnished shack with neat, well-arranged furniture that reflected his pride and determination.

 Read also